My teeth feel fine. Why do I need a dental check-up?

 How often should I have a dental check-up?

-Between your check-ups, you may have other appointments for dental treatments such as fillings, teeth cleaning (scale and polish), having a tooth taken out or emergency treatment.
+Between now and your next check-up, you may have other dental appointments for reasons such as teeth cleaning or fillings.

-If you have problems with your teeth between check-ups, contact us to make an appointment – we’re always happy to see you!
+If you have any concerns between check-ups, please contact us to schedule an appointment.
+We’re always happy to see you!